Take a sneak peek at the new NIST.gov and let us know what you think!

-Dr. Suehle is a supervisory electrical engineer in the CMOS Reliability and Advanced Devices Group in the Semiconductor & Dimensional Metrology Division of the Physical Measurement Laboratory at the National Institute of Standards and Technology NIST.
+Dr. Suehle is a supervisory electrical engineer in the CMOS and Novel Devices Group in the Engineering Physics Division of the Physical Measurement Laboratory at the National Institute of Standards and Technology NIST.
 He received his B.S., M.S., and Ph.D. degrees in electrical engineering from the University of Maryland, College Park, in 1980, 1982, and 1988, respectively.
 In 1981, he received a Graduate Research Fellowship with the National Institute of Standards and Technology (NIST), Gaithersburg, MD.
 Since 1982, he has been working in the Semiconductor Electronics Division at NIST.

 Dr. Suehle's research activities include failure and wear-out mechanisms of semiconductor devices, radiation effects on microelectronic devices, micro-electro-mechanical-systems (MEMS), and molecular electronic devices.
 Dr. Suehle has published over 100 technical papers or conference proceedings and holds 5 U.S. patents.